 According to Dutch copyright law, if you do not own a work’s copyright, you cannot use this material in your work.
 There are, however, exceptions, such as the right to cite and reference or the right to use copyright protected material to teach.
-If no exception applies, you should ask the owner for permission to use the work (see question: What is a licence? on the page Ownership & licences).
-The original author of a work also has moral rights (see question below: What are my moral rights?).
+If no exception applies, you should ask the owner for permission to use the work (see question: What is a licence?).
+The original author of a work also has moral rights (see question: What are my moral rights?).

 In some cases, the work is made available under an open licence.
 This licence often lists what you may do with the work.
-Works with, for example, a CC-licence are still copyright protected but may be reproduced and made available under the CC-licence terms (see question: What are creative commons licences? on the page Ownership & licences).
+Works with, for example, a CC-licence are still copyright protected but may be reproduced and made available under the CC-licence terms (see question: What is a Creative Commons licence?).

 A work enters the public domain when it is not protected by copyright because the author chose not to copyright it (e.g., by a CC-0 licence) or because the work’s copyright has expired and the work is now in the public domain.
 A work in the public domain can be used, reproduced, modified and made publicly available without permission of the original author.
 However, you still need to acknowledge your sources by correctly citing and referencing them.
 Moreover, journal articles that are published open access are not automatically part of the public domain.
-Works with, for example, a CC-licence other than CC-0 (see question: What are creative commons licences? on the page Ownership & licences) are still copyright protected but may be reproduced and made available under the CC-licence terms.
+Works with, for example, a CC-licence other than CC-0 (see question: What is a Creative Commons licence?) are still copyright protected but may be reproduced and made available under the CC-licence terms.